-Budgeted cost: £15,000 (Overspend this year)
+Budgeted cost: £127,000

 Activity Impact Actual Spend Support with DT catering food costs PP students received ingredients so they could access learning in practical cooking lessons.
-Academy based observations and contextual value-added scores proves that this was a very worthwhile spend. £1300 Support with Music Tuition The academy continued to support with private music lessons and resources supporting students who required additional tuition to support their GCSE entry to music.
+Academy based observations and contextual value-added scores proves that this was a very worthwhile spend. £8778 Support with Music Tuition The academy continued to support with private music lessons and resources supporting students who required additional tuition to support their GCSE entry £6060 to music.
 For many students who are disadvantaged this has been a lovely extra-curricular activity that has been valued and appreciated by students.
 There was a significant overspend in this area this year.
 Student and parent/ carer voice was very positive with one student and their family being brought to tears after they received their guitar and lessons.
-Academy based observations proves that this a very worthwhile spend. £14,283 Support with Uniform and equipment costs.
+Academy based observations proves that this a very worthwhile spend.
+Support with Uniform and equipment costs.
 Equipment monitoring was introduced and analysed.
 This led to an increase in stationery being purchased for those students who were PP and not being equipped for their learning, focusing on Year 7 to ensure students get into the routine of having the correct equipment and knowing how to use it accurately e.g. calculator, pair of compasses, protractor, ruler.
-Access to uniform and supporting families as been available by request and is not a barrier to learning. £3380 Support with wider curriculum experiences. ne academy received a large volume of requests for support with trips this cademic year.
-The PP funding supported students with visits to the battlefields, alian ski trip, art visits and London theatre trips. £4000 Breakfast Club Students start the day having access to food and drink.
+Access to uniform and supporting families as been available by request and is not a barrier to learning. £5400 Support with wider curriculum experiences. he academy received a large volume of requests for support with trips this cademic year.
+The PP funding supported students with visits to the battlefields, alian ski trip, art visits and London theatre trips.
+Support for PP students if they received an FTE or on alternative provision.
+Support with school transport cost in an emergency. £14548 Breakfast Club Students start the day having access to food and drink.
 They have their morning needs met in order to have a successful start to the day.
 Student voice from the academy council suggests that this is an important part to the academy day makes them feel 'cared for'. £1000